Installing CTERA Portal Instances

 Note

-The warning that the virtual machine agent status is a Microsoft Azure feature that can be ignored.
+The warning that the virtual machine agent status is a Microsoft Azure warning that can be ignored.

-The virtual machine includes the OS disk and the added data disks, which are used for the edge filer data.
+The virtual machine includes the OS disk and the added data disks, which are used for the portal data.

 This is the IP address that you'll use to access and set up the portal primary server, described in Configuring the Primary Server, and additional servers described in Installing and Configuring Additional CTERA Portal Servers.

-16. For the primary database server and secondary, replication, server, in the navigatikon pane click Settings > Disks.
+17. For the primary database server and secondary, replication, server, wait a few minutes for ctera_firstboot.sh to create the data pool and then in the navigation pane click Settings > Disks.

 image.png